Eugene Francois Magloire: Career

 During the Firminist revolt in 1902, President Nord Alexis assigned Magloire the responsibility of defending Fort Belair in Cap-Haïtien.
 That same year, Haiti entered a civil war to fight for the seat of the presidency, and Magloire worked as a spy during the war.
 The advisor of the War Department established his headquarters in Cagnette, and Magloire held a military march with his leader, distinguishing himself at the boulevard of Limbe.
 On January 5, 1903, he became commander of Grande Riviere du Nord, succeeding general Clément Gabriel Cyriaque Etienne Celestin whom was commander since 1894.
 President Nord Alexis kept Magloire in the capital at Fort National of Port-au-Prince.
 Later that year, Magloire became Commander-in-Chief of Fort Alexandre.

 In 1904, Magloire became the Provisional Commander of Fort National.
 He became the honorary aide-de-camp and general of division of President Nord Alexis.
 The president kept Magloire in Port-au-Prince at Haiti's Fort National.
-On February 8, 1907, Magloire assisted General Dorce Lafalaise Funeral in Croix-des-Bouquets.
+On February 8, 1907, Magloire assisted General Dorce Lafalaise's Funeral in Croix-des-Bouquets.
 On April 20, 1907, a whirlwind overturned a costume depot in an office where soldiers of the 10th regiment of mirebalais were standing.
 There were five deaths and thirty-five injuries.
 The next day, he attended the dead soldiers' funeral, which took place at Sainte Anne Church of Port-au-Prince.
 On August 15, 1907, General Albert Louis Gousse died and Magloire commanded the general's funeral at Sainte Anne Church of Limonade.